The Story of Save Our Groundwater

 After a series of failed attempts to find funding to pull itself from bankruptcy, the federal bankruptcy court took control in August 2012 and converted the case to a Chapter 7 Liquidation bankruptcy.
 A court trustee is now in charge of the process and the public can hope for a bit more transparency than in the past.

-Eleven Years Later: The Struggle and The Conversation About Water Continues
+Twelve Years Later: The Struggle and The Conversation About Water Continues

 SOG members have witnessed the role that politics and big money have come to play in a case that legally should have been determined by the science and hydrogeology of project.
 Large water users such as beverage and paper manufacturers, USA Springs, Inc. and the bottled water industry as represented by Nestle Waters, N.A. and the International Bottled Water Association continue to lobby hard in New Hampshire.

 –What happened in New Hampshire’s state government between August 2003, when the state denied all permits (and then denied the company’s appeals in December 2003) for the USA Springs, Inc. project and July 2004 when the state reversed its decisions and granted the company a 10-year conditional permit?